 Used when a contract is arranged in accordance with the "independent procurement" procedure.
 This requires a US citizen to leave their state to procure insurance from an insurer outside their state.
 Some (but not all) US states explicitly recognise this procedure in their insurance laws.
 All of the requirements of independent procurement must be complied with, including payment by the insured of any applicable state taxes.

-NAIC Codes
+NAIC Codes - Conditional:

-Conditional:

 Required on all contracts with the US classification “US reinsurance”.

+Details required: If declarations will be ceded from one US Reinsured (cedant), the NAIC company code of the cedant should be included here.
+If the contract reinsures more than one cedant, the NAIC code of each cedant must be shown.
+If the cedant does not have an NAIC code, its FEIN may be stated instead.

-Details required: Where the US Reinsured is different on each declaration this may be completed “Various as agreed by the agreement parties for each declaration”.
+Where the cedant is different on each declaration this may be completed “Various as agreed by the agreement parties for each declaration”.

-Allocation of Premium to Coding
+Allocation of Premium to Coding - Mandatory:

-Mandatory:

 Mandatory for Lloyd’s/optional for company participations.

 Details required: The risk code(s) allocated by the first participating Lloyd’s insurer for FDO signing purposes.
 May also include details of how the leading company would like the premium split for signing purposes.

+For some classes, e.g. workers’ compensation, the basis of apportionment should also be shown (turnover, staff numbers etc.).
+Some risk codes relate to particular countries.
+The premiums allocated to such risk codes should tie up with those allocated to the countries concerned.
+A premium split between Overseas Legislation Terrorism risk codes and main peril risk codes should tie up with the apportionment of the premium to the territory concerned.

+Where the allocation is different on each declaration this may be completed “Various as agreed by the agreement parties for each declaration”.

-(FSA/Regulatory) Client Classification
+Regulatory Client Classification - Mandatory:

-N.B.
-Whilst the FSA is being superseded by another regulatory body, we are continuing to use the codes originated by them.
-Hence, and to avoid unnecessary template changes, the heading name can continue to reference the FSA – although the alternative ‘REGULATORY CLIENT CLASSIFICATION’ can be used as templates are updated.

-Mandatory:

-Details required: Based on FSA Client classification.
-There are 6 possible options.
+Details required: Client classification.
+The options are as follows:

-Consumer: Dealing with a retail customer acting outside of their trade or profession.
-Includes sole trader/partnership, where insurance includes elements of retail risk.
-Includes private large risks within EEA, see “large risk” (below).

-Consumer

-exempt: Exempt insurance warranty risks relating to breakdown, loss of, or damage to non-motor goods supplied, or travel insurance for damage to, or loss of, baggage and other risks linked to travel booked with a travel agent.

-Commercial: Dealing with a commercial, i.e. not a retail, customer.

-Large risk: Dealing with a commercial customer (Marine, Aviation, or Transport (MAT), Credit and Suretyship, or Property and Liability risks (based on meeting two of the following criteria:- balance sheet size of 6.2 million Euro, net turnover of 12.8 million Euro or have more than 250 employees)).
-Excludes any large risk insured in name of a retail customer.
+Consumer: : Either (1) private individuals, (2) small businesses, commonly referred to as micro-enterprises, (3) other small non-business organisations or (4) any other entity that would be considered a consumer by the relevant regulatory authority in the local territory

+Commercial customer: A customer who is not a Consumer.
+This classification must not be used if the contract insures a “large risk”.

+Large risk: A contract insuring:

+Railway rolling stock, aircraft, ships (sea, lake, river and canal vessels), goods in transit, aircraft liability or liability of ships (sea, lake, river and canal vessels).

+Credit and suretyship, where the policyholder is engaged professionally in an industrial or commercial activity or in one of the liberal professions and the risk relates to such activity.

+Land vehicles (other than railway rolling stock), fire and natural forces, other than damage to property, motor vehicle liability, general liability and miscellaneous financial loss, insofar as the policyholder exceeds the limits of at least two of the following three criteria:

+Balance sheet total: Euros (EUR) 6.2 million

+Net turnover: Euros (EUR) 12.8 million.

+Average number of employees during the financial year: 250.

+This includes a contract insuring a large risk purchased by a consumer, where the risk is located outside the EEA.
+It does not include a contract insuring a large risk purchased by a consumer where the risk is located inside the EEA, which must be classified as “Consumer”.

-Group risks: A group policy sold to a customer (retail, commercial or large risk) for the benefit of policyholders in relation to their common employment occupation or activity where some or all are capable of being a retail customer (with requirement to provide a policy summary for policyholders, with policy available on request).
+Group risks: A group policy sold to a customer (consumer, commercial or large risk) for the benefit of policyholders in relation to their common employment occupation or activity where some or all are capable of being a consumer (with a requirement to produce a policy summary for policyholders, with policy available on request).